nginxinc/nginx-wiki/source/modules/echo.rst

 ----
 * Fix the `echo_after_body`_ directive in subrequests.
 * Add directives *echo_read_client_request_body* and *echo_request_headers*.
-* Add new directive *echo_log* to use Nginx's logging facility directly from the config file and specific loglevel can be specified, as in
+* Add new directive *echo_log* to use NGINX's logging facility directly from the config file and specific loglevel can be specified, as in

   .. code-block:: nginx